How to Download and View Unity Logs from Your Game

 When developing your game, you’ll often use Unity’s Debug class to log messages.
-Sometimes, you’ll need to see those logs after your users have hit an issue to figure out what happened.
+Sometimes, you’ll need to download and view Unity log files after your users hit an issue to figure out what happened.

 Alternatively, if you need to view a live log stream from your game, see my other article: How to stream Unity logs from your game.